 A "Request to Plan" (RTP) is completed within the department and college.
 The RTP seeks information about the proposed degree program (e.g., goals, need/demand for the program), how it fits within the department's and college's strategic plans, resources that might be needed, etc. The RTP must be submitted by September 1 or February 1 and is submitted to either the Dean of the Graduate School (for graduate programs) or the Dean of Undergraduate Studies (for undergraduate programs).
 Prior to submission, the department chair and college dean must approve the development of the new degree program.
 Once reviewed by the Dean of Undergraduate Studies or the Dean of the Graduate School, the proposal is then presented to the Council of Deans for its review and recommendation to the Provost.

 Once permission to plan is granted, a degree program is added to the master plan, the degree proposal process must be completed within a three year period.
 Once the three year limit has been reached the potential program will be removed from the master plan, unless justification for extending the program's inclusion on the master plan is provided.

 The department chair completes the BOG Request to Offer a New Degree Program and discusses the document with the college dean and either the Dean of Undergraduate Studies (for undergraduate degrees) or Dean of the Graduate School (for graduate degrees).
-Proposals are accepted once a year (February 1).
+Proposals are accepted once a year September 1 or February 1.
 After the complete proposal is edited as necessary, the college dean discusses the merits of the proposal along with budget implications with the Provost and the Council of Deans.